 A complete abdominoplasty is a procedure complex and invasive procedure.
 It begins with an incision that goes from one hip bone to the other hip bone and that's followed by a second incision that cuts the naval loose from the surrounding area.
 This skin cut from the incision is then removed from the muscle below and the fat.
 Then skin is lifted from the incision area up to the ribs.

 The vertical muscles in this area are then tightened by sewing them together.
 This will maker the abdominal wall firmer and the waistline smaller.
 The surgeon will then get rid of the excess skin, positions the remaining skin to its new location and creates a new location for your navel.
-At the end of the procedure, the surgeon will insert a drainage tube under your skin for a few days to drain any fluid build-up.
+Finally, the Dr. will insert a drainage tube under your skin for a few days to drain any fluid build-up.
 Sometimes a dressing or a compression garment must be placed over the operated area.

 Circumferential Abdominoplasty Procedure